likewhatevs/cargo-veristat/README.md

 A Cargo subcommand that runs [veristat](https://github.com/libbpf/veristat) verification on BPF programs embedded in Rust binaries.
 It automates the build-extract-verify pipeline for workspaces like [sched_ext](https://github.com/sched-ext/scx).

+In addition to that, it supports playing rodata dumps through the verifier in the format bpftool map dump outputs.
+In other words, pair this with vng (i.e. iterate kernel versions) and rodata dumps (1 for each variation of your input rodata/variables) and the command `cargo veristat` will let you know if you are happy or sad.

 ## Prerequisites

 - **veristat** on `$PATH` (`dnf install veristat` / `apt install veristat` / build from source)